Extended periodic table: Searches in nature

 On April 24, 2008, a group led by Amnon Marinov at the Hebrew University of Jerusalem claimed to have found single atoms of ^{292}122 in naturally occurring thorium deposits at an abundance of between 10^{−11} and 10^{−12} relative to thorium.
 The claim of Marinov et al. was criticized by a part of the scientific community.
 Marinov claimed that he had submitted the article to the journals Nature and Nature Physics but both turned it down without sending it for peer review.
 The ^{292}122 atoms were claimed to be superdeformed or hyperdeformed isomers, with a half-life of at least 100 million years.

 A criticism of the technique, previously used in purportedly identifying lighter thorium isotopes by mass spectrometry, was published in Physical Review C in 2008.
 A rebuttal by the Marinov group was published in Physical Review C after the published comment.

 A repeat of the thorium experiment using the superior method of Accelerator Mass Spectrometry (AMS) failed to confirm the results, despite a 100-fold better sensitivity.
 This result throws considerable doubt on the results of the Marinov collaboration with regard to their claims of long-lived isotopes of thorium, roentgenium and element 122.
 It is still possible that traces of unbibium might only exist in some thorium samples, although this is unlikely.

 The possible extent of primordial superheavy elements on Earth today is uncertain.
 Even if they are confirmed to have caused the radiation damage long ago, they might now have decayed to mere traces, or even be completely gone.
 It is also uncertain if such superheavy nuclei may be produced naturally at all, as spontaneous fission is expected to terminate the r-process responsible for heavy element formation between mass number 270 and 290, well before elements beyond 120 may be formed.

-A recent hypothesis tries to explain the spectrum of Przybylski's Star by naturally occurring flerovium and element 120.
+A 2017 hypothesis tries to explain the spectrum of Przybylski's Star by naturally occurring flerovium and element 120.